Leto2017/wget2/README.md

 In the solution above there is a project for unit tests (WgetUnitTest).
 The project is based on Microsoft Visual Studio C++ Native Unit Test Project.
 Unit tests may be run is a classical way using Visual Studio Test Explorer.

 ### Integration test
-In the solution above there is a project for unit tests (IntegrationTest).
+In the solution above there is a project for integration test (IntegrationTest).
 Testing this project and GNU WGET.

  ### Additional information